jimcrews/crewsj.github.io/kubernetes-getting-started.md

 Minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes..
 Due to its age there's a lot of support for it, however it can only run a single node cluster.
 In the "real world", clusters will typically spread across multiple nodes.
 Enter K3D.
 Like Minikube, K3D runs Kubernetes in Docker, but has support for multiple nodes, so that's what I'm using.

-If you're not interested in setting up a local cluster, skip to the [Kubernetes Scheduler](#kubernetes-scheduler) section.

 ## Local Cluster Setup

 Follow the [docs](https://k3d.io/v5.6.0/#installation) to get K3D installed.
 [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [docker](https://docs.docker.com/get-docker/) are required.
 I'll also use the alias of 'k' for 'kubectl'

-I'm following the [K3D Ingress Guide](https://k3d.io/v5.4.6/usage/exposing_services/) to get a cluster running.

 ### K3D Create Multi-Node Cluster